SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 For the attack to work, A-Config and H-Config need to share the same client ID during registration (precondition 3 in {{ConfigConfusionAttack}}).
 This can be the case, for example, if an attacker as an external developer, can control the client ID being used in A-Config in manual registration, or if the client uses dynamic registration to register the same client ID as H-Config, as detailed below.

-When the client has to register the authorization server for each client configuration via dynamic client registration once, A-Config and H-Config could feasibly share the same client ID.
+When the client is designed to register the authorization server for each client configuration via dynamic client registration once, A-Config and H-Config could feasibly share the same client ID.
 Unlike the situation in {{AudienceInjection}}, since A-Config uses H-AS instead of A-AS, the attacker cannot directly control which client ID the authorization server issues to A-Config in dynamic client registration.
 However, according to {{Section 3.2.1 of ?RFC7591}} (Client Information Response):

 client_id
 : OAuth 2.0 client identifier string.
 It SHOULD NOT be currently valid for any other registered client, though an authorization server MAY issue the same client identifier to multiple instances of a registered client at its discretion.

-The second half of the last sentence explicitly allows a client to obtain a client ID of the same value within two client registrations, as long as the client is not considered as two unrelated registered client, but two instances of a registered client by the authorization server.
+The second half of the last sentence explicitly allows a client to obtain a client ID of the same value within two client registrations, as long as the client is not considered to be two unrelated registered clients, but two instances of a registered client by the authorization server.

 Returning the same client ID is intended for registering different "client instances", i.e., different deployed instances of the same piece of client software (see {{Section 1.2 of ?RFC7591}}).
 However, the authorization server cannot distinguish between this case and a client registering multiple times for different client configurations.